-If you have been accused of domestic violence, then seek help immediately from an experienced San Diego domestic violence attorney.
+If you have been accused of domestic violence, then seek help immediately from an experienced criminal defense lawyer.
 Don’t give the prosecution time to build their case against you.
-Vikas Bajaj has 15 years experience handling both felony and misdemeanor charges and will fight aggressively on your behalf.
+Vikas Bajaj has 15 years experience handling both felony and misdemeanor charges and will fight aggressively on your behalf to achieve the best possible outcome.
 We offer a free consultation for your convenience.

 Domestic Violence Charges

 Under California law, domestic violence is addressed in several penal codes – depending on the type of abuse, severity of the crime, and the nature of the injury sustained.

 This is the most common criminal charge in California DV cases.
 Under California Penal Code §273.5, a person who willfully inflicts corporal injury on a (1) spouse or former spouse, (2) cohabitant or former cohabitant, (3) someone the accused has been engaged to or had dating relationship, or (4) mother or father of of the accused’s child, is guilty of this crime.
 It is considered a wobbler and can be tried as either a felony or a misdemeanor – depending largely on the severity of the injuries sustained.
 Prosecutors often seek felony conviction whenever they are able.

 The penalties for this crime include a fine of up to $6,000, imprisonment for two, three, or four years, or in a county jail for no more than one year, or both a fine and imprisonment.

 California Penal Code §243(e)(1) makes it a crime to willfully and unlawfully touch a spouse or cohabitant that is harmful or offensive.
 The main difference between this and PC §273.5 is that you do not have to prove that there was an injury or physical force used.
 It is a misdemeanor crime and filed most often when a victim was allegedly pushed or touched.